-Raised in Truro, Nova Scotia, David grew up watching his father welcome clients to their family home where he practiced law.
-Dave learned the dedication it takes to being a great lawyer -- a mix of hard work, unwavering integrity and sincere client relationships.
+Raised in Truro, Nova Scotia, David grew up watching his father practice law and welcome clients into their family home.
+It was at this early age that he learned the dedication it takes to being a great lawyer -- a mix of hard work, unwavering integrity and sincere client relationships.

 David was included in The Best Lawyers in Canada since the 2020 edition for Personal Injury Litigation, published by Best Lawyers®.
 He formerly sat as the Chair of BOYNECLARKE LLP’s Articling Committee, where he lead the firm through the hiring process.
 He is also an active member of the Atlantic Provinces Trial Lawyers Association, the Canadian Bar Association and the Nova Scotia’s Barristers’ Society.
 In 2013, he completed the Intensive Trial Advocacy course at York University’s Osgoode Hall Law School.